 How Concussions Affect Your Brain

 Think of your brain as having the consistency of gelatin, cushioned by cerebrospinal fluid inside your skull.
 This fluid protects it from everyday bumps and jolts.
-But a violent blow to your head, neck, or even upper body can cause your brain to slide forcefully against your skull’s inner walls.
+But a significant blow to your head, neck, or even upper body can cause your brain tissue to shift and stretch within the skull.
 This sudden movement can disrupt normal brain function, resulting in a concussion—a type of traumatic brain injury.

 Recognize Concussion Symptoms